kdillo893/DevStackPractice/README.md

 # [CRUD application](#crud-application)
 Creating a small application that includes a database connection, object structures, some API, and some front-end structure.

  **WARNING:** I was making the setup way too complicated and using a bunch of different tools and dependencies.
 I want to rework this to be much simpler to set up.
 Setting up your own postgres DB from scratch is a pain, and there are tools to do that or public containers via docker to make the process easier.
-Another thing would be to have a bash script which does all the granular setup so that others who try to redo this repo won't get frustrated and give up (like me in the future)
+Another thing would be to have a bash script that does all the granular setup so that others who try to redo this repo won't get frustrated and give up (like me in the future).
+I REALLY SHOULD HAVE JUST DONE MY OWN SERVER THINGS!
+SERVLETS ARE WEIRD, AND SO IS ENTERPRISE STUFF!

 ## [Prerequisites](#prerequisites)